 - GM Detroit-Hamtramck plant, which was rebranded as Factory Zero in conjunction with the EV push

-- GM Lake Orion plant, which will assist Factory Zero in producing BT1 vehicles once the Bolt EV and Bolt EUV are discontinued at this facility
+- GM Lake Orion plant, which will assist Factory Zero in producing BT1 vehicles, as production of the Bolt EV and Bolt EUV ended at the facility

-Contrary to its name, the BT1 architecture is not a variant of the GM T1 platform that underpins internal combustion engine vehicles such as:
+Contrary to its name, the BT1 architecture is not a variant of and shares no parts with the GM T1 platform that underpins internal combustion engine vehicles such as:

 - 2019 and newer Chevrolet Silverado